 When meeting with your lawyer it is best to be ready to ask them the right questions.
 Some of the questions that are best to ask are among these:

 - Are you a licensed attorney?
 Do your best to make sure that they indeed are a licensed attorney.
 Ensuring that they are licensed simply provides a certain degree of familiarity that is to be desired in these cases.
-It will also help to know if they have a specialized license that pertains to SSA claims.
+It will also help to know if they have a specific license that pertains to SSA claims.

 - Where is your office located?
 It is best to know where your attorney is located and to hire an attorney close to home, if possible.
 Meeting with your attorney face to face will create a rapport that will be good for both parties involved when pursuing this claim.
 If it turns out that the attorney you have hired is unable to meet you face to face until the hearing, most of them will still offer exceptional assistance.